New Life in the Lincoln Depot

 August 4, 1978

 A familiar saga in Springfield.
 Enterprising or history-conscious citizens muster private resources to buy and restore a building associated with Abraham Lincoln, in the certain hope that tourists will flock to see it in sufficient numbers to pay the bills.
 The work achieves only a dubious authenticity, the public proves indifferent, the project fails.
-The building is rescued, usually more than once, by institutions or philanthropists who equip the building with the latest in crowd-drawing audio-visual technology, only to learn again that tourists resist being taught by whatever means.
+The building is rescued again, and sometimes more than once, by institutions or philanthropists who equip the building with the latest in crowd-drawing audio-visual technology, only to learn again that tourists resist being taught no matter what the means.

 Since this piece was written, the train depot in Springfield from which Lincoln made his farewell in 1860 went through another change of ownership after the failure of the venture described here, and was remodeled yet again to become a private law office with an historic site attached.